lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 "wontfix :see_no_evil:"))
 ```

+* You'll also need to choose colours.
+We first used random colours sampled thanks to [`charlatan::ch_hex_color()`](https://github.com/ropensci/charlatan) but also chose to use official Locke Data colours for a few of the labels.

 * Then, using this correspondance table and your favorite functional programming / looping method ([`purrr`](https://github.com/tidyverse/purrr) in our case, get started with [this slidedeck](https://github.com/jenniferthompson/RLadiesIntroToPurrr)), use that fantastic [endpoint](https://developer.github.com/v3/issues/labels/#update-a-label) that didn't exist when we did that (or that we missed?).
-Here's how it'd look like for a single label and repo.
+Here's how it'd look like for a single label, identified by its current name, and repo.

 ```r
 gh::gh("PATCH /repos/:owner/:repo/labels/:current_name",